taikedz/dedupe/Implementation_notes.md

 The default identification simply processes the file for size and hashes.
 A file is identified as follows, using an encounter handler:

 * `Identify`
-    * registered on `ON_ENCOUNTER_FILE`, causing a file to be identified and added to the database
+    * registered on `ON_IDENTIFY`, causing a file to be identified and added to the database
     * if the file is a regular file, register info:
         * top-level specified folder
         * parent path